MattTucker22689/pix2pix-GAN-Project/README.md

 - Once trained, to deploy the model, run "deploy.py" in "\pix2pix\"

 # Notes:
+- In our application of the code, we used the universities'(Wichita State University) HPC system.
+As a result, unless you are using the same system, you can ignore the file "run_training.slurm" in "\pix2pix\."
 - Modification to some of the files may be neccesary depending on where I am in steralizing the file when you download the repo.
 - For this project we used the WikiArt data set which can be found here: